mezcalindo/commLine/linTermComms.md

 **_shutdown -h now_** :: shutdown machine without saving any OS session data.

 **_shutdown -r now_** :: restart machine.

-**_sudo pacman -Rsn package-name_** :: remove any package and all dependencies and configuration file modifications.
-Otherwise, to focus on just the package, utilize **_sudo pacman -R package-name_**.

 **_uname -a_** :: get info like your computer name and the version and architecture of your linux kernel.